tomguluson92/StyleGAN2_PyTorch/README.md

 @date: 2019.12.16

 @info: settings are in opts/opts.py. you can change to your own dataset and choose resolution at 64, 128, 256 and so on.

+@date: 2019.12.27

+@info: **Need Help!**
+       \
+       After about 2 weeks experiment, this version is still hard to converge.
+I am pretty confident about my G&D definition are strictly follow the same with the originial [stylegan2](https://github.com/NVlabs/stylegan2).
+       So if you are willing to make this project converge, please feel free to change it!
+       **Especially in training paradigm!**

 ## Author

 - [Samuel Ko](https://blog.csdn.net/g11d111)